Lightning-AI/pytorch-lightning/docs/source/advanced/loops.rst

 The Loop base class
 -------------------

+So far we have seen how it is possible to customize existing implementations of loops in Lightning, namely the FitLoop and the OptimizerLoop.
+This is an appropriate approach when just a few details need change.
+But when a loop needs to perform a fundamentally different function, it is better to implement the entire loop by inheriting from the base :class:`~pytorch_lightning.loops.base.Loop` interface.

 The :class:`~pytorch_lightning.loops.base.Loop` class is the base for all loops in Lighting just like the LightningModule is the base for all models.
 It defines a public interface that each loop implementation must follow, the key ones are: